 Frameworks of organizational change (Such as the McKinsey 7S and the Burke-Litwin) help us understand the different factors that are affected when we introduce changes into an organization.
 Models of organizational change (such as Kurt Lewin’s and John Kotter’s) give us guidance on the best ways to actually lead change.

 There are many different models out there, but our view is that most of them basically say the same thing.
 In essence they all try to overcome three core challenges associated with change:

-- If people aren’t ready to change, they will not change.
+- When people aren’t ready to change, they will not change.

 - If people can’t practice the changes that are being introduced, the changes will fail.

-- If people can’t see the benefits of the new ways of doing things, they will probably revert to their old ways of doing things.
+- When people can’t see the benefits of the new ways of doing things, they will probably revert to their old ways of doing things.

-It’s worth looking at a range of models when you are planning your organizational change and seeking to learn a little from all of them, before selecting one to base your change program on.
+It’s worth looking at a range of models when you are planning your organizational change.
+It’s worth learning little from all of them, before selecting one to base your change program on.